thedinkardubey/sarvavihar-frontend/DEPLOYMENT.md

 ## Overview

-This guide provides instructions for deploying the Sarvavihar e-commerce application on Vercel.
+This guide provides instructions for deploying the Sarvavihar e-commerce application on Vercel or Render.
 The application consists of two parts:

 1. **Frontend**: React application
 2. **Backend**: Node.js/Express API